jonnor/tapecore/README.md

 They could potentially collaborate on a single (large) part, either for speed or multi-filament.
 Or indepentently making different parts, or multiple instances of the same part.

+Example of multi-arm collaborations

+* Flexible + rigid printing
+* 3d-printing binder + laying out fiber threads
+* Rough 3d-printing + precision lasering/milling
+* Conductive + non-conductive 3d-printing

 Challenges:

+* Having enough resolution in rotating joint.
+Probably will need gearing, challenge then becomes low/zero backlash in gear
-* Mimizing weight of rotating joint, keeping it close to center of axis.
-For maximum speed
+* Mimizing angular momentum of rotating joint, for maximum speed / minimum force.
+Keeping weight down, and it close to center of axis
-* Implementing the IK for cylindrical in firmware
-* Cylindrical sectioned build area
+* Cylindrical sectioned build area, does not fit typical objects well.
+Can partition the circle into 3/4/6/8 rectangular build areas
-* Decreasing precision at long-reach
+* Decreasing precision at long-reach.
+Can also be seen as feature, better precision on small objects

 TODO:

 * Sketch a rough concept
 * Test an arm beam, with tensioned wires on top+bottom for ridigity
+* Implementing the IK for cylindrical in firmware

 ## Experiments